• logo

 System of Promotion

-Our Risk Management Committee, chaired by the vice president, has as its members the executive officers overseeing major risks and division heads as members.
-In accordance with risk management rules, the Risk Management Supervising Division General Manager appointed to oversee risk management works with all divisions and Group companies through various committees and meetings to prevent risks and enhance the Group's risk management response capabilities.
+The Risk Management Committee chaired by the Director, Senior Managing Executive Officer under the supervision of the Representative Director, President consists of executive officers and division heads, and the Risk Management Supervising Division General Manager appointed by the Committee works with all divisions and the Group companies through various committees and meetings and strives to improve risk prevention activities and capabilities to respond to risks in accordance with the risk management rules.

 Risk Management Action Cycle